 Gas stuck in your stomach and intestines occurs as a natural result of eating and drinking.
 The food itself can cause gas, or the way you eat can cause you to swallow air and create gas bubbles in your stomach.
 Over time the gas naturally disperses or passes out of your body through belching or flatulence.
 In the interim, however, you can experience pain and other discomfort.
 Several remedies can relieve trapped gas and help it pass out of your body more quickly.

 Drink a mixture of ½ tsp. of baking soda dissolved into 8 oz. of room-temperature water.
 Wait two hours and, if you still have gas, drink another dose.
 The baking soda mixture breaks up the gas bubbles in your stomach and may cause belching.

 Drink an 8-oz. glass of club soda.
 Wait two hours and, if you still have gas, drink another dose.
 Again, this option breaks up the gas bubbles and may cause belching.

 Lie on your back and hug your knees to your chest.
 This position encourages the gas to travel toward your anus, helping you squeeze the gas out naturally.
-This remedy can be combined with one of the others.
+This remedy can relieve trapped gas and be combined with one of the others.

 Things You'll Need